The History of the Phoenix Park 1880–1980: A Talk by Dr John McCullen at Altamont Gardens

 Would you like to consider attending these events?

-Join esteemed historian and former Chief Park Superintendent John McCullen for an insightful exploration of the Phoenix Park’s evolution from 1880 to 1980.
+Join esteemed historian and former Chief Park Superintendent John McCullen as he looks at the Phoenix Park’s evolution from 1880 to 1980.
 Building upon his acclaimed 2009 publication, An Illustrated History of the Phoenix Park: Landscape and Management to 1880, this talk delves into a century marked by significant transformations within one of Europe’s largest urban parks.

 Set within the picturesque Altamont Gardens, an OPW heritage site, this event promises attendees a unique opportunity to connect with Ireland’s rich horticultural and cultural heritage.
-McCullen’s authoritative perspective ensures a compelling talk for both history enthusiasts and garden enthuasists alike.
+McCullen’s deep knowledge ensures a compelling talk for both garden and history enthuasists alike.
 This talk will take place indoors, with the opportunity to explore the beautiful grounds of Altamont Gardens at your leisure or as part of a guided tour afterwards.

 The talk takes place in an indoor marquee on the grounds of Altamont Plant Sales with the opportunity to view Altamont Gardens and the Corona North Commemorative Border within the grounds of Altamont Plant Sales, either before or after the talk.